Skip to content

 The Basic Video Content Definition

-Videos, as known and loved, is a file format which stores digital video data through lossy compression.
+Videos, as known and loved, are a file format which stores digital video data through lossy compression.
 When working with video content, creators should make sure that they have flexible file extensions such as WebM (.webm), Windows Media Video (.wmv), Flash Video (.flv), and Ogg Video (.ogv).

-Means of video content has grown immensely popular in the past couple of years, and with the rise of smartphones and users shifting to mobiles and tablets instead of desktops and laptops, people have been inclining towards visual content.
+Means of video content have grown immensely popular in the past couple of years, and with the rise of smartphones and users shifting to mobiles and tablets instead of desktops and laptops, people have been inclining towards visual content.

 “You can buy attention (advertising).
 Beg for attention from the media (PR).
 Or you can bug people one at a time to get attention (sales).
-Or you can earn attention by creating something interesting and valuable and then publishing it online for free.” – David Meerman Scott as retrieved from Vidreach.
+Or you can earn attention by creating something interesting and valuable and then publishing it online for free.” – David Meerman Scott, as retrieved from Vidreach.

 Here’s a quick guide to creating a video content strategy: